 Becoming a better ally starts with understanding how you might experience privilege in the workplace and then using that privilege to support and grow others.
 A common misconception is that being a person of privilege means that you come from a wealthy background.
 When beginning to understand your privilege in the workplace, it helps to first think about what rights you have that others don’t.

 Privilege, as defined by the National Association of School Psychologists, refers to the "unearned advantages that someone receives by identifying or being born into a specific group and that these advantages have not been earned by own hard work but rather their affiliation."

-For example, one study found that who identify with a specific diversity group – including visible minorities and LGBTQ – have experienced at least one incident of discrimination at their current workplace.
+For example, one study found that those who identify with a specific diversity group – including visible minorities and LGBTQ – have experienced at least one incident of discrimination at their current workplace.